• Blog

 Provide safe hiding places for your pet

 Create safe and comfortable hiding spots in your home where your pet can retreat when fireworks start.
-This could be a cosy corner, their favourite blanket, or a crate if they're crate-trained.
+This could be a cosy corner, their favourite blanket, or a crate if they're crate-trained, but leave the door open to ensure they can move to a place they may feel safer.
 Ensure these areas are easily accessible and familiar to your pet.

 Provide safe hiding places for your pet

 Create safe and comfortable hiding spots in your home where your pet can retreat when fireworks start.
-This could be a cosy corner, their favourite blanket, or a crate if they're crate-trained.
+This could be a cosy corner, their favourite blanket, or a crate if they're crate-trained, but leave the door open to ensure they can move to a place they may feel safer.
 Ensure these areas are easily accessible and familiar to your pet.

 Exercise your pet before darkness falls

-Take your dog for a long walk, or play with your cat during the day before the fireworks begin.
-This can help them burn off excess energy, making them more relaxed when the festivities start.
+If your dog enjoys walks then try to take them for a walk before it gets too dark, and if your cat likes to venture outside after dark, it’s advisable to keep them inside to avoid them getting stressed during the fireworks.
+Playing with your pet during the day before the fireworks begin can often help them burn off excess energy, making them more relaxed when the festivities start.

 Close doors, windows, and curtains